Hungary to freeze retail mortgage interest rates from January -PM | Business

 Hungary will freeze retail mortgage interest rates for a six-month period from January, the prime minister said on Wednesday, the latest measure to shield households from rising inflation ahead of a national election likely to be tightly contested.
 Hungary's central bank, the first in the European Union to start raising borrowing costs since the start of the coronavirus pandemic in early 2020, has hiked its base rate by 180 basis points since June to its highest since May 2014.

+Orban said retail mortgage interest rates would be fixed at end-October levels, which would lower repayments from February.
+Local media reported that the measure, involving nearly half a million loan contracts, would cost Hungarian banks about 30 billion forints ($92.31 million).
+A government spokesman did not immediately respond to emailed requests for comment

 Early last month, Orban announced a three-month cap on fuel prices, sparking a sell-off in Hungarian energy group MOL shares, which have since fallen some 8%.
-At 1509 GMT, OTP shares traded 4% lower, underperforming the Budapest blue chip index.
-It fell 2.3%, largely dragged down by the plunge in OTP stocks, which recovered from earlier losses of over 7% to five-month-lows.
+Shares in Hungary's OTP Bank finished trade 7.6% lower at five-month-lows of 15,600 forints, underperforming the Budapest blue chip index, which fell by 2.94%, dragged down by the plunge in OTP stocks.

 Currency dealers said the announcement also weighed on the forint, which is just about one percent off its all-time-lows at 372 per euro hit in November.
-Spokespeople for OTP and the Hungarian Banking Association did not immediately respond to emailed requests for comment.
-A central bank spokesman declined immediate comment.
+Press officials for the Hungarian Banking Association did not immediately respond to emailed requests for comment.
+Spokesmen for OTP, central Europe's largest independent lender, and the central bank declined immediate comment.

 A Budapest-based equity analyst said the measure was even more negative than the fuel price cap as global oil prices could still retreat.
 However, he said, Hungarian borrowing costs will continue to rise, making the hit on banks more lasting.
 The central bank sees inflation averaging around 5% this year and next, pressured by global supply chain disruptions, higher energy prices and local factors, such as tight labour markets and big wage hikes in the run-up to next year's vote.